 *Books and additional materials are not included in the tuition credit hour costs.

 The certificate program admits students for fall, winter and spring terms of each academic year.
+Winter and spring term admission are offered on a space-available basis.
 We strongly encourage students to start in the fall term.

 Visit our admission page to learn more about admissions requirements and steps.